MasFlam/SatoriCLI.jl/README.md

 # Contributing
 Contributions such as implementing new features, or finding ways to retrieve data faster are welcome.
-You can open an issues concerning the latter one.
-The code style is pretty much already visible.
+You can open an issue concerning the latter one.
+The code style is pretty much already visible too.